Angelmmiguel/material_icons/README.md

 	//= require material_icons_unicode

-(**NOTE** Changes for helpers is only needed for 1.0.0rc1 version) Next, you need to specify the helper to use unicode because it uses ligatures by default.
+Next, you need to specify the helper to use unicode because it uses ligatures by default.
 Create an initializer file on `config/initializers/material_icon.rb` and set this content:

 	# Initialize material icons setup
 	MaterialIcons.setup do |config|